Deenbe/aws-labs/personalise/personalise.md

 }
 ```

-The reason we need to do this is that the Amazon Personalize service will need access to this S3 bucket, and its best practice to assign least privilege permissions.
+The reason we need to do this is due to the Amazon Personalize service needing access to our S3 bucket, and its generally best practice to assign least privilege permissions.

 Once you have created the S3 Bucket and assigned the permissions, you may upload the **data files** into the bucket.
-You will reference the S3 Path shortly in a later step.
+We will reference the S3 Path shortly in a later step.

 ----